-UPDATE: Menglong Zhu, the UPenn researcher who taught their PR2 robot to read, contacted us to say that the robot, named Graspy, took issue with our headline.
-Graspy claims it can pronounce "robot" and sent us the audio to prove:
+UPDATE: Menglong Zhu, the UPenn researcher who taught the PR2 to read, contacted us to say that the robot, named Graspy, took issue with our headline.
+Graspy says it can indeed pronounce “robot,” and here's the audio to prove it.

 Teaching a robot to read out in the wild is no easy task, thanks in large part to the propensity of graphic designers (along with us normal people) to use a bewildering number of different fonts and colors to better communicate creative vision, mood, or just general boredom with Helvetica.